redstar/LLtool/README.md

 Multi-line comments use `/*` and `*/` as delimiters.
 Multi-line comments may not be nested.

+## Influencing the parsing process

+Consider the following example which is a simple version of a `import` statement with the possibility to use an alias:

+    %token id
+    %start import
+    %%
+    import :
+      "import" (id ":=")? id;

+Because the optional group `(id "=")?` begins with the same token as the symbol after it (both are `id`), the parser generator can't decide if parsing must continue with the optional group or with the symbol after the group  if the next token is `id`.
+This is an example of an LL(1) conflict.
+To solve this conflict it is possible to insert a resolver.
+A resolver is a `bool` expression, e.g.
+`bool isAlias()`.
+The resolver is inserted at the place of the LL(1) conflict:

+    %token id
+    %start import
+    %%
+    import :
+      "import" (%if {. isAlias() .} id ":=")? id;

+In this case the implementation of the resolver is trivial.
+It only has to look one token further in the token range:

+    bool isAlias()
+    {
+        // LL(1) conflict can be resolved with a look ahead of two return lexer.save.moveFront.kind == TokenKind.ColonEqual;
+    }

+Other LL(1) conflicts can be solved in a similar way.
+The resolver can be as complex as required, as long as a `bool` value is returned.

+Now consider that the language has evolved over time.
+The original version did not support the alias name.
+That was later introduced in version 2.
+To support both versions, the grammar now look like:

+    %token id
+    %start import
+    %%
+    import :
+      "import" id (":=" id)?;

+This rule can parse an import with or without an alias name.
+To support both language versions with one parser, you can add a predicate to differentiate between both versions.
+Like a resolver a predicate must return a `bool` value.
+Here the flag `isV2` is used as predicate:

+    %token id
+    %start import
+    %%
+    import :
+      "import" id (%if {. isV2 .} ":=" id)?;

+A predicate can be inserted at the beginning of an optional group or at the beginning of an sequence in case the sequence itself can derive epsilon or is embedded in an optional group.

 ## Open tasks

 - Support parser generation at compile time